Manuel Sanguily Garritte

-Manuel Sanguily (March 26, 1848 – January 23, 1925) was a Cuban statesmen, independence activist, historian, and patriot who participated in the Ten Years' War.
+Manuel Sanguily (March 26, 1848 – January 23, 1925) was a Cuban statesman, independence activist, historian, and patriot who participated in the Ten Years' War.

 Biography

 Early life

 Manuel Sanguily y Garritte was born on March 26, 1848, in Havana, La Habana Province, Spanish Cuba.
 He was the younger brother of Julio Sanguily.

 Sanguily was educated in his early years at the El Salvador school under the mentorship of José de la Luz y Caballero.

 Ten Years' War

 From the United States, the Sanguily brothers landed in Camagüey Province on the Galvanic expedition led by Manuel de Quesada in December 1868.

 Manuel Sanguily and nine other patriots managed to land on Cayo Romano, crossed by canoe to La Guanaja, and enlisted in the mambises infantry.

 He served as a colonel in the Cuban Liberation Army during the Ten Years' War (1868–1878).
 Before the war's end, Manuel left the island with his brother Julio in 1876, departing to the United States.

 In April 1886, he published the text Habana while in Matanzas.
 After freedom of the press was implemented in Cuba in 1891, Sanguily expressed his separatist views in the Cuban press.
 In 1893, he published his widely known work Hojas Literarias.